reshinto/reshinto.github.io/docs/languageSpecific/java/memoryManagement.md

 - `-Xmx` set the maximum heap size
   - example
     > -Xmx512m
-  - useful in assiting the detection of potential memory leaks
+  - useful in assisting the detection of potential memory leaks
   - might want to set a low maximum heap size to test whether the app will run satisfactorily in a memory constrained environment
   - default heap size can be found via the javadocs
     - in java 8, the default heap size is usually a quarter of the computer's total memory